Fedor-Molokov/Inception-of-Things/README.md

 # INCEPTION-OF-THINGS

 ## Description
-### The project consists of several subprojects with k3s, 3d kybernetes clusters, deployment automation using vagrant and ansible, and CD pipeline automation using argoCD
+### The project consists of several subprojects with k3s, k3d kubernetes clusters, deployment automation using vagrant and ansible, and CD pipeline automation using argoCD
 - [ ] p1
 - k3s kubernetes cluster deployed on two nodes (one master and one worker) using vagrant and ansible

 ![](./p1.png)

 - [ ] p2
 - k3s kubernetes cluster deployed on a single node using vagrant and ansible with automated deployment of k8s resources:
   - k8s dashboard
   - npuzzle app
   - sample UserDatabase app

 ![](./p2.png)

 - [ ] p3